- The total sum of global clean energy investments reached $282.2 billion last year.

 Have you read?

-China’s investment fell to its lowest level since 2013 at $83.4 billion due to continued government cutbacks on support for solar power.
+China’s clean energy investment fell to its lowest level since 2013 at $83.4 billion due to continued government cutbacks on support for solar power.

 More investment went into renewables last year than fossil fuel and nuclear technologies, the report said.